open-feature/elixir-sdk/README.md

 ## 🤝 Contributing

 Interested in contributing?
 Great, we'd love your help!
-To get started, take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.

 ## 📜 License